corda/corda-docs/content/en/docs/corda-enterprise/4.4/cordapps/api-vault-query.md

 {{< /tabs >}}

-#### Case insensitive custom query operators in Java
+#### Case-insensitive custom query operators in Java

-An example of a case insensitive custom query operator in Java is illustrated here:
+An example of a case-insensitive custom query operator in Java is illustrated here:

 {{< tabs name="tabs-4" >}}
 {{% tab name="java" %}}